NCIP/gdc-docs/docs/API/Users_Guide/Submission.md

 ## Creating and Updating Entities

-### POST and PUT Requests

-The GDC Submission API provides two methods for creating entities: HTTP POST requests and HTTP PUT requests:
+The GDC Submission API supports HTTP POST and HTTP PUT methods for creating entities:

-* The **POST** method will create entities that do not exist, and will fail if any of the entities in the transaction already exist in the GDC.
+* **POST** will create entities that do not exist, and will fail if any of the entities in the transaction already exist in the GDC.

-* The **PUT** method will create new entities and update existing entities, and identify which entities were created or updated in the API response.
+* **PUT** will create new entities and update existing entities, and identify which entities were created or updated in the API response.

 The GDC suggests using POST for creating new entities, and using PUT only for updating entities.
 This helps to avoid inadvertent entity updates that can occur when using PUT for creating entities.

 ### Example: Creating and Updating Case Entities